‘It did feel real’: Butler Co. agencies do mass casualty exercise

-It’s an attack we’re seeing throughout the country, at concerts, shopping centers, and schools.
+BUTLER COUNTY, Kan.
+(KSNW) – It’s an attack we’re seeing throughout the country at concerts, shopping centers and schools.

 In this month alone, mass shootings killed and injured dozens, and it’s a tragedy first responders in Butler County want to be prepared for.